ietf-wg-cellar/flac-specification/flac.md

 ### Uncommon sample rate

 Following the uncommon blocksize (or the coded number if no uncommon blocksize is stored) is the sample rate, if the sample rate bits were 0b1100, 0b1101 or 0b1110 (uncommon sample rate stored), as either an 8-bit or a 16-bit unsigned number coded big-endian.

+The sample rate MUST NOT be 0 when the subframe contains audio.
+A sample rate of 0 MAY be used when non-audio is represented.
+See [section streaminfo](#streaminfo) for details.

 ### Frame header CRC